The Phasor Diagram

 In the last tutorial, we saw that sinusoidal waveforms of the same frequency can have a Phase Difference between themselves which represents the angular difference of the two sinusoidal waveforms.
 Also the terms “lead” and “lag” as well as “in-phase” and “out-of-phase” were used to indicate the relationship of one waveform to the other with the generalized sinusoidal expression given as: A(t) = Am sin(ωt ± Φ) representing the sinusoid in the time-domain form.

-But when presented mathematically in this way it is sometimes difficult to visualise this angular or phase difference between two or more sinusoidal waveforms so sinusoids can also be represented graphically in the spacial or phasor-domain form by a Phasor Diagram, and this is achieved by using the rotating vector method.
+But when presented mathematically in this way it is sometimes difficult to visualise this angular or phasor difference between two or more sinusoidal waveforms.
+One way to overcome this problem is to represent the sinusoids graphically within the spacial or phasor-domain form by using Phasor Diagrams, and this is achieved by the rotating vector method.

 Basically a rotating vector, simply called a “Phasor” is a scaled line whose length represents an AC quantity that has both magnitude (“peak amplitude”) and direction (“phase”) which is “frozen” at some point in time.

 A phasor is a vector that has an arrow head at one end which signifies partly the maximum value of the vector quantity ( V or I ) and partly the end of the vector that rotates.

 Generally, vectors are assumed to pivot at one end around a fixed zero point known as the “point of origin” while the arrowed end representing the quantity, freely rotates in an anti-clockwise direction at an angular velocity, ( ω ) of one full revolution for every cycle.
 This anti-clockwise rotation of the vector is considered to be a positive rotation.
 Likewise, a clockwise rotation is considered to be a negative rotation.